fabry-training/portal-manual-doc/doc/handbook-general/company.md

 #### Add employees new contact details

-On this page the master data of the new contact can be entered to create it in the ft.portal as a new user and at the same time as an employee of the company.
+On this page the master data of the new contact can be entered to create it in the fiskaltrust.Portal as a new user and at the same time as an employee of the company.

 ![Add employees / Employee data](images/AccountProfile/AddNewEmployee.png)
 Add employees / Employee data

 ![Number 1](../images/Numbers/1.png) **Text:** "Enter the employee's master data here.
 The employee is created in the fiskaltrust.portal and receives an invitation by email to re-register with a personal password".

-After creating a new user - who is not yet registered as a contact in the ft.portal - an email invitation will be sent to him.
+After creating a new user - who is not yet registered as a contact in the fiskaltrust.Portal - an email invitation will be sent to him.

-![Email invitation of employee](images/AccountProfile/AddNewEmployee-Email.png) Email invitation of a new employee who is to register in the portal and is already assigned to a company as a contact.
+![Email invitation of employee](images/AccountProfile/AddNewEmployee-Email.png) Email invitation of a new employee who is to register in the fiskaltrust.Portal and is already assigned to a company as a contact.

 ###<a name="Employees-of-the-company-authorization-administration"></a> Employees of the company authorization administration